 Noticing surface changes when coming to the UK was easy because it threw me out of my everyday habits.
 At first the changes were just little things that annoyed me; like, the front door handle is always on the left side when in America it's always on the right.
 The toilets are really different but I have used English toilets so much I don't even remember what is so different anymore.
 American toilets flush better at least.
 Riding on the left side of the road is a little uncomfortable at times and I haven't seen any law enforcement vehicles at all, just police walking around in the city.
 This could explain why the British drive like mad people.
 Although on the contrary I haven't seen any road side accidents or even a close call.
 This confuses me.

 I feel like "Alice in Wonderland".
 I wake up in a strange place with (at the time) strange people.
 I go exploring and observing the different cultures, types of people, traditions and law.
 I can even go as far to say that I explored time/history and the periods/symbolism's that they brought.
 I really feel that this has changed me.
 Novelty here is not necessarily more exciting but my fascination with the Medieval/Romantic way of living makes it more exciting on a personal level.
 It's quite irritating when people ask me about New York or Las Vegas and I have to reply that I have never been.
 It's a burden on my part that I haven't really explored my home country to it's full potential but yet I'm aching to get outside too see everything else.
-Quite a contradiction, it's the Byron in me.
+Quit

 Caterpillar: Who are YOU?